jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2m-article-3.md

 {{< s v="141" >}} If such taxes are attempted to be rendered equal, they become arbitrary and uncertain.

 If they are attempted to be rendered certain and not arbitrary, they become unequal.

 Whether the tax be light or heavy, uncertainty is always a great grievance.
-In a light tax, a big degree of inequality may be supported.
+- In a light tax, a big degree of inequality may be supported.
-In a heavy tax, it is intolerable.
+- In a heavy tax, it is intolerable.

-142 In England's poll-taxes during William III's reign, most of the taxpayers were assessed according to their rank as dukes, marquisses, earls, viscounts, etc.
+{{< s v="142" >}} In England's poll-taxes during William III's reign, most of the taxpayers were assessed according to their rank as dukes, marquisses, earls, viscounts, etc.

 All shopkeepers and tradesmen worth more than £300 were subject to the same assessment disregarding the difference in their fortunes.
-    Their rank was more considered than their fortune.
+- Their rank was more considered than their fortune.

 Several people who were were rated according to their fortune in the first poll-tax, were afterwards rated according to their rank.
-    In the first poll-tax, sergeants, attorneys, and proctors at law were assessed at 15% of their income.
+- In the first poll-tax, sergeants, attorneys, and proctors at law were assessed at 15% of their income.
-    They were afterwards assessed as gentlemen.
+- They were afterwards assessed as gentlemen.

 The poll tax was not very heavy.
-    A big degree of inequality in it was more supportable than any degree of uncertainty.
+- A big degree of inequality in it was more supportable than any degree of uncertainty.

 143 In France, a capitation tax was levied uninterrupted since the start of the 18th century.